Skip to main content

 Underwriting Documentation

 In payment processing, merchant underwriting is a risk assessment every merchant undergoes before they can accept electronic payments.
-Underwriters use documents to verify identity, and credit history, and assess an applicant’s financial status while ensuring the info provided is accurate.
+Underwriters use documents to verify identity, and credit history, and assess an applicant’s financial status while ensuring the information provided is accurate.

-Payrix uses a combination of automated tools and manual reviews to assess these factors and determine the risk level associated with a merchant.
+Worldpay for Platforms uses a combination of automated tools and manual reviews to assess these factors and determine the risk level associated with a merchant.
 Depending on the outcome of the underwriting process, a merchant might be approved, approved with conditions, or denied payment processing services.

 Business Information